ernstlab/X-CNN/tutorial.md

 #### Numpy matrix method

 Create two numpy matrices of size `(num_interactions, 2, num_tracks, length)`.
 The first represents positive interactions, the second is negative interactions.
 You do not need the same number of interactions in each.
 The `2` has to do with the two sides of the interaction, the first index being the left side of the interaction, the second being the right.
 X-SCNN will automatically reverse the data as well to increase the size of the training data.
+We have included generated files for both K562 and GM12878, and are available for download in Google Drive at https://drive.google.com/drive/folders/1SlQHF6SSc-lp-jT7yjeriM7eAjX8NHPb?usp=sharing.

 ## Fine-mapping